catsAndSolenoids/yldCat/source/_posts/build.md

 ## Notes before assembling

-parts for this kits are made to snap and fit together without glue, so you will sometime need to force push part together, to do so, apply presure progessibely vertically on pre aligned parts.
+parts for this kits are made to snap and fit together without glue, so you will sometime need to force push part together, to do so, apply presure progessively vertically on pre aligned parts.

 ## Step by step instructions